nypublicradio/school-ventilation-2021/README.md

 ## Questions?
 Comments?
 Concerns?

-If you want to replicate this analysis or do something similar and need advice or more details, [drop us a line](jjeffrey-wilensky@nypublicradio.org).
+If you want to replicate this analysis or do something similar and need advice or more details, drop us a line at jjeffrey-wilensky@nypublicradio.org.